Northrop F-5A Freedom Fighter

 For years, the United States had provided obsolete, surplus aircraft to its allies.
 During the Cold War, President Kennedy created the Military Assistance Program, with an immediate need for modern aircraft smaller nations could afford.

 Privately, Northrop had continued to test their lightweight fighter because of Army interest in a ground-attack aircraft.
 The F-5A entered service in 1964 and immediately won 85 percent of weapons competitions.
-The first buyer was the Shah of Iran, and by the time F-5A stopped production in 1972, nearly two dozen countries had it in their arsenal.
+The first buyer was the Shah of Iran, and by the time production stopped on the F-5A in 1972, nearly two dozen countries had it in their arsenal.

 The first supersonic aircraft tested without accident, the F-5A could carry a load half its weight – the highest ratio of any supersonic fighter – and the fuselage is covered in removable panels for easy maintenance.
 A crew of three could change an engine in 20 minutes.